AG500/Metaheuristic-project/README.md

 Continuous Optimization :

 For every problem i used the JMetalPy package, using the "Sphere"  problem class of JM as a base for every functions.
-Because we have to use D=50 and D=500, i first try different combinaison of parameters with D=50 and take the best performance parameters as a starting point for D=500.
+Because we have to use D=50 and D=500, i first try different combination of parameters with D=50 and take the best performance parameters as a starting point for D=500.

 Unimodal Functions: